Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 How does structure affect your nervous system?
 If predictability and clear steps help you feel safe, EMDR's protocol is genuinely containing.
 If structured protocols feel constraining or activating, Brainspotting's more organic flow may be easier to tolerate.

-The honest answer is that a consultation is the most reliable way to determine the right starting point.
+The honest answer is that a consultation is the most reliable way to find the right starting point.
 The nervous system tends to show the clinician what it needs in the first session, and the approach can always be adapted as treatment proceeds.

 Checklist: Which Approach Might Fit You?